 The individual interviews allow us to take stock of each employee’s position and their potential changes and training needs.
-Given the young age and size of the company (21 employees in 2020), each position is new and unique.
+Given the young age and size of the company (21 employees in 2020, 33 in 2021), each position is new and unique.
 Each employee has a specific area of expertise and defined responsibilities.

 Following the IPO, the members of Hoffmann Green’s Board of Directors wanted to involve all employees in the future development of the company.
-As a result, 0.2% of the capital was distributed in the form of shares offered to all employees.
+All Hoffmann Green employees are shareholders of the company.
+Thus 0.2% of the capital is held by the employees.

 The start-up of the first pilot plant was accompanied by the implementation of a safety policy under the responsibility of the operations manager.
 The production teams were called upon to establish, thanks to their feedback, “safety” criteria adapted to the production process.